-Description Data in the Accumulator and the specified Data Memory perform a bitwise
+Description Data in the Accumulator and the specified Data Memory perform a bitwise logical OR operation.
+The result is stored in the Accumulator.

-Operation $ACC \leftarrow ACC "OR" [m]$
+$ACC \leftarrow ACC "OR" [m]$ Operation

 LORM A,[m] Logical OR ACC to Data Memory

 Description Data in the specified Data Memory and the Accumulator perform a bitwise logical OR